 RCAC will administer and manage the CDBG-NDR BUF economic development and public facility financial assistance projects (Projects) in consultation with SNC.
-For ED implementation, RCAC will use planning funds to create a Program Tool Kit Toolkit (Tool Kit Toolkit) which will contain a manual with associated support documents required for BUF ED Program (ED Program) which includes an overview of the ED Program implementation process with roles and responsibilities.
+For ED implementation, RCAC will use planning funds to create a Program Tool Kit (Tool Kit) which will contain a manual with associated support documents required for BUF ED Program (ED Program).
 It will also contain an overview of implementation process with roles and responsibilities of staff and agencies involved in its operation.
-The Tool Kit Toolkit will also contain a marketing plan, program guidelines policies that encompass the with financing origination policies and procedures, and standard application forms and disclosures.
-The Tool Kit's Toolkit's documents may include financial underwriting tools to document cash flow analysis and federal/state regulatory requirements.
-The completed Toolkit will be provided to HCD as a final product of the ED planning activity.
-HCD and SNC will use the Tool Kit Toolkit to assist in future replication of BUF ED activities throughout the state.
-HCD may direct RCAC to use planning funds under this Agreement to conduct other planning activities as needed, and those activities, upon completion, must also be delivered to HCD.
+The Tool Kit will also contain a marketing plan, program guidelines with financing origination policies and procedures, standard application forms and disclosures.
+The Tool Kit's documents may include financial underwriting tools to document cash flow analysis and federal/state regulatory requirements.
+The completed Tool Kit will be provided to HCD as a final product of the ED planning activity.
+HCD and SNC will use the Tool Kit to assist in future replication of BUF ED activities throughout the state.
+HCD may direct RCAC to use planning funds under this Agreement to conduct other planning activities as needed.